teambtcmap/btcmap-data/README.md

 - You can follow the [BTC Map Noob Bot](https://github.com/BTCMap-NoobBot) account.

-- You can join the [Discord channel](https://discord.gg/kMJa88Aq8t) where the submissions are posted.
+- You can join the [location-submissions](https://discord.gg/kMJa88Aq8t) and [outdated-info](https://discord.gg/JqKuePkj8U) Discord channels where the submissions are posted.